OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ##### OWASP MASVS

 - 4.11: "The app informs the user of all login activities with his or her account.
-Users are able view a list of devices used to access the account, and to block specific devices."
+Users are able to view a list of devices used to access the account, and to block specific devices."

 ##### CWE